cloudflare/workers-docs/content/about/how-it-works.md

 weight: 1
 ---

-Though Workers Ecosystem behaves similar to JavaScript in the browser or in Node.JS, there are a few subtle differences in how you have to think about your code.
-Under the hood, the Workers Runtime uses the [V8 engine](https://v8.dev/) - the same engine used by Chromium and Node.JS.
+Though Cloudflare Workers behaves similar to JavaScript in the browser or in Node.JS, there are a few subtle differences in how you have to think about your code.
+Under the hood, the Workers runtime uses the [V8 engine](https://v8.dev/) - the same engine used by Chromium and Node.JS.
 The Workers runtime also implements many of the standard [APIs](/reference/runtime/apis) available in most modern browsers.

-The difference between JavaSript written for the browser or Node.JS happen at runtime.
+The differences between JavaScript written for the browser or Node.JS happen at runtime.
 Rather than running on an individual's machine (e.g a browser application or on a centralized server), Workers functions run on [Cloudflare's Edge Network](https://www.cloudflare.com/network/) - a growing global network of thousands of machines distributed across hundreds of locations.

 ![network](/about/media/network-map.png)

 Each of these machines hosts an instance of the Workers runtime, and each of those runtimes is capable of running thousands of user-defined apps.
 This guide will unpack some of those differences, and help you dig deeper into these differences.

-We'll start with the three largest differences: Isolates, Compute per Request, and Distributed Execution
+We'll start with the three largest differences: Isolates, Compute per Request, and Distributed Execution.

 ## Isolates